signalfx/lambda-ruby/README.md

 >ℹ️&nbsp;&nbsp;SignalFx was acquired by Splunk in October 2019.
 See [Splunk SignalFx](https://www.splunk.com/en_us/investor-relations/acquisitions/signalfx.html) for more information.

 > # :warning: Deprecation Notice
-> The SignalFx Ruby Lambda Wrapper is deprecated and will reach End of Support on January 30, 2023.
-After that date, this repository will be archived and no longer receive updates.
-Until then, only critical security fixes and bug fixes will be provided.
->
-> Going forward, Lambda functions should use the Splunk OpenTelemetry Lambda Layer, which offers similar capabilities and fully supports the OpenTelemetry standard.
-To learn more about the Splunk OTel Lambda Layer, see https://docs.splunk.com/Observability/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrument-lambda-functions.html#nav-Instrument-your-Lambda-function
+**The Splunk Ruby Lambda Wrapper has reached end of life and has been permanently archived.**

+[The Splunk OpenTelemetry Lambda Layer](https://github.com/signalfx/splunk-otel-lambda) is the successor.
+To learn how to migrate, see [the supporting documentation](https://docs.splunk.com/Observability/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrument-lambda-functions.html#nav-Instrument-your-Lambda-function)

 ---